Mikie4/syslib-sp2024/README.md

 Here is a link to a website: [UKHC DevOps](https://devops.ukhc.org/).

+The following image is for a zine that I created for another class I have this semester.

 Here is an image: ![My Furry Family](https://lh3.googleusercontent.com/pw/ABLVV84EgOQGf7eACz5XEvjjJPobGbCs7f_BtkBwUrbK51Xq_sY_2Lt-e8VYdKVrKVxzUcWiY96VkKKocxEop9-Igy9uUr25FNsNGzCl6TYoSICmz3PnvR3OY0TMrkISzz4dnNjAyA69u4bwiUV-qCFEQRWW=w1671-h1291-s-no-gm)

 *I can't guarantee how long the above image link will continue to be available*